MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.SiteRecovery/v1.1.11/Get-AzureRmSiteRecoveryVault.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmSiteRecoveryVault** gets a list of azure_2 Site Recovery vaults or a specific Site Recovery vault from the current subscription.
+The **Get-AzureRmSiteRecoveryVault** gets a list of Azure Site Recovery vaults or a specific Site Recovery vault from the current subscription.

 ## EXAMPLES